Cervical Myelopathy – Spinal Cord Compression

-It is important to get a complete examination and for a qualified health care professional to differentiate a peripheral neuropathy, cauda equina syndrome, and cervical myelopathy.
+It is important to get a complete examination and for a qualified health care professional to differentiate a peripheral neuropathy, cauda equina syndrome, and myelopathy.
 To further illustrate the importance of a thorough examination, although the names may be unfamiliar, the differential diagnosis (other conditions which may present similar symptoms) includes multiple sclerosis, transverse myelitis, progressive motor neuron disease, subacute combined degeneration, syringomyelia, spinal cord tumors, cerebral hemisphere disease, peripheral neuropathy and normal pressure hydrocephalus.
 It may also be related to dropped head syndrome.

 I Motor function of the upper limbs

 – 4 Normal

 – 3 Able to eat using chopsticks with slight difficulty

 – 2 Able to eat using chopsticks with difficulty

 – 1 Able to eat using a spoon only

 – 3 Able to walk without support with slight difficulty

 – 2 Able to walk up and down stairs only with support

 – 1 Requires support to walk even on level ground